andrewDoing/andrewDoing.github.io/_posts/2023-10-2-Storage-Account-For-Distributed-Computing.md

 The Storage Account resource contains multiple utilities, including Blob Storage and Queue Storage.
 There are other facets, such as File Shares and Tables that are outside of the scope of this article.

-There are two SKUs
+There are two SKUs, Standard and Premium.
-- Standard
-- Premium

 Standard should be your default choice, however you may need Premium depending on your use-case.
 Premium storage accounts leverage SSDs (Solid State Drives) which provide faster read and write performance than traditional Hard Drives.